CalebEverett/arloader/README.md

 arloader upload "<GLOB>" --log-dir "<LOG_DIR>"
 ```

 This kicks off the process of uploading a stream of bundles created from your files.
 The default bundle size is 100 MB, but you can specify a different size with the `--bundle-size` flag up to 250 MB.
-The exammple output below had a bundle size of 5000 bytes.
+The example output below had a bundle size of 5000 bytes.

 ```
 bundle txid                                   items      KB  status       confirms